tudormot/CFD-LBM/README.md

     - The Driven Cavity scenario has one moving wall in the upper z-face, free-slip conditions in the y-faces and no-slip conditions on the x-faces and the bottom z-face.
     - The velocity boundary conditions are free-slip in the y-faces and no-slip on the rest.
-The temperature boundary conditions are Dirchlet to the x-faces and adiabatic for the rest.
+The temperature boundary conditions are Dirichlet to the x-faces and adiabatic for the rest.

 In both cases the velocity boundary conditions for the y-faces are set to free-slip to be able to compare with 2D simulations on the x-z plane.

 The two scenarios which can be parametrized by modification of .dat files.
-The addition of Heat Transfer introduced a new dimensionless relaxation time for the particle energy distribution function, which controls the rates of approaching the equilibrium of this distri- bution.
+The addition of Heat Transfer introduced a new dimensionless relaxation time for the particle energy distribution function, which controls the rates of approaching the equilibrium of this distribution.
 To differentiate between the relaxation times we denote as 'tau_f' the one for density distribution and 'tau_g' for energy distribution.

 The sign of the gravity value in the .dat files is positive because it contains the direction of the buoyancy force applied to the particles.
 The buoyancy terms are modeled with the Boussinesq approximation, assuming linear dependency on the temperature given by the thermal expansion coefficient noted by 'beta'.

 All the model implementation was developed from the assumption for the grid and stepsizes both being equal to one.
 The length chosen in the .dat files for the domain will correspond to the number of cells used.

 ========================================================================================================

-CODE USAGE
+**CODE USAGE**

 - Building the code with the Makefile creates the lbsim executable.
 - There are two possible scenarios: